Preparation before Rehearsals

 A Youtube resource giving individual voice parts.
 Unlike many solutions the voice part is sung by the appropriate voice part, rather than an instrument which is much easier to follow.

 Just go to Youtube and search for Chord Perfect, - Click here - and the piece you want and voice part, or simply enter the search into your browser.
 For example: “chord perfect vivaldi gloria tenor part” (without the quotes).
 A range of sections will appear, just play the one you want.
-The Vivaldi is available, but not the Schubert.

 This is probably the most comprehensive site Web site: Click here.